 Now that we have a better understanding of the start and end of documentation services, we can ask the question of who exactly is responsible for turning the technical documents into the new reader-friendly formats.

 The Importance of Legal Documentation Services:

-Documentation Services can help scan all documents under the same topic so that lawyers save time and are less likely to make mistakes when helping their clients.
-Also, the documentation services often utilize a cloud system of storing data which enables records to be stored with much less storage space, saving law firms, which have heaps of documentation, and significant sums of money.
+Documentation services can help scan all documents under the same topic so that lawyers save time and are less likely to make mistakes when helping their clients.
+Also, the documentation services often utilize a cloud system for storing data which enables records to be stored with much less storage space, saving law firms, which have heaps of documentation, significant sums of money.
 Consequently, the documentation services that a legal firm would likely utilize include:

 Imaging and image conversion tools

 Database creation and indexing

 External parties exist to optimize document infrastructure and organization in printed and electronic documents.
 Managed document services are the type of services provided by external parties.
 Sometimes, managed print services refer exclusively to the organization and workflow of printed documents in their utilization.
 However, managed document services is an all-encompassing term relating to both print and electronic documents.
 Originally, external companies often focused more heavily on managing print documents in a more user-friendly manner, however, as more documentation is online, these companies have shifted their focus into optimizing files that already exist electronically.

 Additionally, companies like Essential Data Corporation offer documentation services which connect companies with technical writing professionals, streamlining documentation development and optimization.